 - Choose one of the events listed below.

-- Send me a race plan that includes: target duration, anticipated pacing strategy, and hydration/fueling
+- Prepare a race strategy that includes: target duration, anticipated pacing strategy, and hydration/fueling.

 Choose one of the Zwift races listed below.
 Register on Zwift Companion (under Events) or via the Zoom links below.

-- Each event has categories for different levels of riders (A, B, C, D, etc) – these are typically based on Power/Weight (eg. watts/kg) at Functional Threshold Power.
+- Each event has categories based on the level of the riders (A, B, C, D) .
+Race categories are typically based on Power/Weight (eg. watts/kg) at Functional Threshold Power (FTP).
 When you register, be sure to seed yourself correctly.
-Register using the links for the events

-- If you want formal race results: ZwiftPower allows your results to be automatically posted; if you have a power meter or smart trainer, be sure to register with ZwiftPower.
-Note: ZwiftPower is required for all events.
+- If you want formal race results: ZwiftPower allows your results to be automatically posted; if you have a power meter or smart trainer,register with ZwiftPower.
 Connecting to ZwiftPower

 - The event times are staggered so I (we) can log in & watch.
 Yes, you can do that!
 See how to watch a rider/race here: race-spectating